 - At least 80% of students complete program/degree requirements within 3 years (150% of the program length).

 - At least 80% of graduates who completed the graduate survey will agree or strongly agree that the Nutrition and Dietetics program provides adequate teaching and training to become a competent dietetics professional.

 To prepare graduates to successfully enter the Nutrition and Dietetics workforce.

 All students must first apply to and be accepted by the College.
 The Nutrition and Dietetics Program application form, available from the Admissions Office or dietetics program coordinator, must then be completed.
 Unless waived, all applicants must take placement tests in reading, English, and mathematics.
 Students in this program are responsible for expenses for uniforms, physical examinations, travel to field sites, parking, meals, CPR training, and drug testing.
-Specific information about these costs and coverage for accident and liability insurance is available from the Program Coordinator, Marcia Doran, and in the Nutrition & Dietetics Student Guide.
+Specific information about these costs and coverage for accident and liability insurance is available from the Program Coordinator, Elaine Lickteig, and in the Nutrition & Dietetics Student Guide.
 A complete physical examination is required before supervised field experience begins.
 Financial aid information is available through the College Financial Aid office.